-128. Report the value of all claims over all sectors that, on an ultimate risk basis, are cross-border claims, local claims of foreign affiliates in foreign currency, or local claims of foreign affiliates in local currency.
-A Cross-border claims extend from a parent bank or an affiliate in one country to a borrower resident in another country other than where the parent bank is located.
-Local claims of foreign affiliates in foreign and local currency extend from the local office of the bank to borrowers in that location.
-Claims include deposits and balances placed with other banks, loans and advances to banks and non-banks and holdings of securities and participations.
+126. Report the value of all claims over all sectors that, on an ultimate risk basis, are cross-border claims, local claims of foreign affiliates in foreign currency, or local claims of foreign affiliates in local currency.
+Refer to the Guidelines for reporting the BIS international banking statistics (July 2019) for the definition used for this item (e.g. claims, cross-border claims, local claims of foreign affiliates in foreign and local currency).
 Do not include claims from positions in derivative contracts.
 Since these data refer to consolidated activities, they exclude all intra-office claims.25